 Spray a large pot (I used this 5 1/2 quart multipurpose one)* with cooking spray (or drizzle with olive oil), and heat to medium.

-When they start to sizzle reduce heat to low, stir and cover.
+When they start to sizzle reduce heat to low, stir.

-Cook covered for about 5 minutes, stirring a couple of times in between.
+Cook for about 5 minutes, stirring a couple of times in between.

-Add the minced garlic, 1/4 teaspoon of salt and 1/8 teaspoon of black pepper; stir, recover and cook another minute.
+Add the minced garlic, 1/4 teaspoon of salt and 1/8 teaspoon of black pepper; stir and cook another minute.

 Raise the heat back up to about medium high and bring to a boil.